SAP-samples/btp-developer-guide-cap/documentation/remote-service/explore-apis-and-events/README.md

-# Explore APIs & events in SAP Business Accelerator Hub
+# Get the Business Partner API

-The SAP Business Accelerator Hub is a web application hosted by SAP to discover, explore, and test SAP and partner APIs (application programming interfaces) that are required to build extensions or process integrations.
+SAP Business Accelerator Hub is a web application hosted by SAP where you can discover, explore, and test SAP and partner APIs (Application Programming Interfaces) that are required to build extensions or process integrations.

-Go through the [SAP Business Accelerator Hub](https://api.sap.com/) and check whether these APIs can help you complete your extension scenario.
+In the [SAP Business Accelerator Hub](https://api.sap.com/), you can find the APIs that you need to complete your extension scenario.

-For our scenario we use the Business Partner API from SAP S/4HANA Cloud.
+For our scenario, we use the Business Partner API from SAP S/4HANA Cloud.

-### Get the Business Partner API
+### Download the Business Partner API

-Download the [Business Partner API (A2X) from SAP Business Accelerator Hub](https://api.sap.com/api/API_BUSINESS_PARTNER/overview).
-Go to section _API Resources_, select _API Specification_, and select the _EDMX_ file.
+1. In the SAP Business Accelerator Hub, go to [Business Partner API (A2X)](https://api.sap.com/api/API_BUSINESS_PARTNER/overview).
+2. In _API Resources_, select _API Specification_.
+3. From the list of files, download the _EDMX_ file.
 You will need this file in a later section.

    ![Download API](./images/download-api.png)